SAP-archive/cloud-xsa-hybrid-deployment-tutorial/README.md

 <li> to use the UAA backing service to ensure security for your application
 <li> build your application and deploy to Cloud Foundry

+## Prerequisites
+To start with the tutorial you should have
+1. An SAP HANA Express Edition Installation (see [https://www.sap.com/developer/topics/sap-hana-express.html](https://www.sap.com/developer/topics/sap-hana-express.html)) or a full HANA Platform Edition installation including SAP Web IDE for HANA.
+1. An SAP Cloud Platform Cloud Foundry Trial Account ([https://account.hanatrial.ondemand.com](https://account.hanatrial.ondemand.com))
+1. Roughly two and a half hours of you valuable time

 ## Exercises
 Exercise 1: Create Project and Database Artifacts<br>
 In this exercise, you will use SAP Web IDE on HANA to create a Multi Target Application Project with a database module.<br>